Table of Contents

 Leaving it unglued also means that you will be able to remove it without damaging the guitar if you need to do so.
 This can come in handy if you want to change the nut if it breaks or because it’s worn out and needs to be replaced.

 Some players have also mentioned that gluing the nut affects the sound made by the guitar.
-And while I can see this being possible with certain types of glue, I can’t imagine it being very noticeable.
+And maybe I can see this being possible with certain types of glue.
+But I can’t imagine it being very noticeable.

 Gluing The Nut: Pros And Cons

-Now that we have explored the reasons for and against gluing the guitar nut in place, let’s look at the pros and cons of using glue.
+We have explored the reasons for and against gluing the guitar nut in place.
+Let’s now look at the pros and cons of using glue.

 How To Remove A Guitar Nut That Has Been Glued In Place